tudelft3d/website/jobs/phdenergy2020/index.md

   - a detailed CV including a list of peer-reviewed publicatons;
   - a letter of application, stating your motivation for this position;
-  - name of three references, with contact information.
+  - name of two references, with contact information.
   - proof of English competencies (if applicable),
   - MSc thesis or any publications you have authored (a URL to a PDF is fine).